-Authority of Commissioner in Expedited Hearings
+Authority of Commission in Expedited Hearings

-A qualified Commissioner will hold the due process hearing and make a decision.
-The Commissioner may:
+The Administrative Hearing Commission will hold the due process hearing and make a decision.
+The Commission may:

-A. return the child with a disability to the placement from which the child was removed if the Commissioner determines that the removal was a violation of the

-- requirements described under the heading - Disciplinary/Actions/Removals/Expedited Hearings, or that the child's behavior was a manifestation of the child's disability, or - B. order a change of placement of the child with a disability to an appropriate interim alternative educational setting for not more than forty-five (45) school days if the hearing officer determines that maintaining the current placement of the child is substantially likely to result in injury to the child or to others.
+- A. return the child with a disability to the placement from which the child was removed if the Commission determines that the removal was a violation of the requirements described under the heading - Disciplinary/Actions/Removals/Expedited Hearings, or that the child's behavior was a manifestation of the child's disability, or - B. order a change of placement of the child with a disability to an appropriate interim alternative educational setting for not more than forty-five (45) school days if the hearing commission determines that maintaining the current placement of the child is substantially likely to result in injury to the child or to others.